paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2011-03-23-san_francisco.md

 Before going on to visit the equally impressive City Hall, I enjoyed a discussion about the role of technology with [Tristan][1] in South Park, whilst sipping an Iced Latte — when in Rome do as the Romans do.
 That evening I shared a selection of scrumptious pizzas at Zero Zero with David and Athena whilst catching up on the latest gossip and industry insight.

-{% include 'figure' with '/images/2011/03/san_francisco/stanford_university.jpg'
+{% render 'figure' with '/images/2011/03/san_francisco/stanford_university.jpg'
   caption: 'Outdoor corridor at Stanford University.'
 %}